-10.1 luatexja-fontspec.sty
+11.1 luatexja-fontspec.sty

-As described in Subsection 3.2, this optional package provides the counterparts for several commands defined in the fontspec package.
+As described in Subsection 3.2, this optional package provides the counterparts for several commands defined in the fontspec package (requires fontspec v2.4).
 In addition to OpenType font features in the original fontspec, the following "font features" specifications are allowed for the commands of Japanese version:

-'''

-CID=\langle name \rangle

-'''

-JFM=(name)

-'''

-JFM-var=(name)
+CID=(name), JFM=(name), JFM-var=(name)

-'''

-These 3 keys correspond to cid, jfm and jfmvar keys for jfont respectively.
-CID is effective only when with NoEmbed described below.
-See Subsections 6.1 and 6.2 for details.
+These 3 keys correspond to cid, jfm and jfmvar keys for \jfont and \tfont respectively.
+See Subsections 7.1 and 7.3 for details of cid, jfm and jfmvar keys.